rekmus/nodepp/README.md

 ### USERS

 Although 62 power 15 gives insane number of possible combinations (exactly 768,909,704,948,766,668,552,634,368 of them), I decided to extend **sessid** to 20 characters, in case the whole universe and all of its IoT devices started using Node++.
-I skip providing the updated number of combinations.
+I skip providing the updated number of combinations here.
 Also, CSRF token has been extended to 15 characters.

-One time password is now possible with `NPP_USER_ONE_TIME_PASSWORD_ONLY` macro in `npp_app.h`.
+One Time Password is now possible with `NPP_USER_ONE_TIME_PASSWORD_ONLY` macro present in `npp_app.h`.

-The above requires some database changes:
+All of the above requires some database changes:

 ```source.sql
 alter table users add otp char(44);